How Low-E Glass Works

 Science of Glass

 Glass is one of the most popular and versatile building materials used today, due in part to its constantly improving solar and thermal performance.
-One way this performance is achieved is through the use of passive and solar control low-e coatings.
+One way this performance is achieved is through passive and solar control low-emissivity (low-e) coatings.
 So, what is low-e glass?
 In this section, we provide you with an in-depth overview of coatings.

 In order to understand coatings, it's important to understand the solar energy spectrum or energy from the sun.
 Ultraviolet (UV) light, visible light and infrared (IR) light all occupy different parts of the solar spectrum – the differences between the three are determined by their wavelengths.